How to Care for Your Spinning Wheel (and Keep the Squeaks Away)

 • Follow this advice and there’ll be plenty of smooth spinning ahead for you!

-• Share tips, start a discussion or ask one of our experts or other students a question.
+• Share tips, start a discussion or ask other students a question.
+If you have a question for the instructor, please click here.

 Make a comment: